twagar11/ansible-labs/modules/Module-File.md

 CHANGED
 ```

-it means something on your hosts is changed,
+it means something on your hosts is changed.

-**NOTE:** ever file/folder that you put on your hosts that are without specified `user` or `group` takes the authenticated ones from your `hosts` file
+**NOTE:** every file/folder that you put on your hosts that are without specified `user` or `group` takes the authenticated ones from your `hosts` file

 Login to each host and verify that the file is there